A possibility-theoretic solution to Basu's Bayesian--frequentist via media: A possibility-theoretic via media

-I'll show two quick illustrations reminiscent of Basu's interests in sampling \citep[e.g.,][]{basu1969, basu1971}.
-First, suppose $X=(X_1,\ldots,X_n)$ is an iid sample from $\unif\{1,2,\ldots,\Theta\}$, where $\Theta$ is an unknown natural number.
-In this case, it's easy to show that the possibility contour in \eqref{eq:pl} is given by $\pi_x(\theta) = (s/\theta)^n$ if $\theta \geq s$ and 0 otherwise, where $s$ is the observed value of $S=X_{(n)}$, the sample maximum, the complete sufficient statistic.
-A plot of this contour function, over a limited range of $\theta$'s, is shown in Figure~\ref{fig:uniform}(a) based on $s=5$ with two values of $n$; the vertical spikes emphasize that it's a function defined only on the integer values.
-The maximum possibility value of 1 is attained at $\theta=s$, and is decreasing for $\theta$ greater than $s$, so the extended possibility measure \eqref{eq:poss} on general hypotheses can be readily evaluated as needed.
+A plot of this contour function is shown in Figure~\ref{fig:uniform2}(a) based on $x_{(n)}=5$ with two values of $n$; the vertical spikes emphasize that it's a function defined only on the integer values.
 Clearly, these are not probability masses since they don't sum to 1.
-I've shown the results for both values of $n$ on the same plot.
-Note that the possibility contour vanishes much more rapidly for $n=3$ compared to $n=1$, which is sign of the information/efficiency gain with a larger sample size.
+The maximum possibility value of 1 is attained at $\theta=x_{(n)}$, decreasing thereafter, and the extended possibility measure \eqref{eq:poss} on general hypotheses can be readily evaluated as needed.
+Note that the possibility contour vanishes much more rapidly for $n=3$ compared to $n=1$, which is sign of the efficiency gain with a larger sample size. \end{ex}

-Second, consider the ticket example in \citet[][p.~240]{basu1975} that considers an urn with 1000 balls: 20 are labeled with $\Theta$ and the remaining 980 are labeled with the values $a_1 \Theta,\ldots,a_{980} \Theta$, where the $a_j$'s are distinct known values in the interval $[9.9, 10.1]$.
-Let $X$ denote the value on a randomly chosen ball from this urn.
-Basu designed this example to highlight some unusual behavior of the maximum likelihood estimator, in particular, that the estimator could be far from $\Theta$ with high probability.
-Here, the possibility contour is given by $\pi_x(\theta)$ equal 1 if $\theta=x$, 0.98 if $\theta \in \{a_1^{-1} x, \ldots, a_{980}^{-1} x\}$, and 0 otherwise.
-A plot of this is shown in Figure~\ref{fig:uniform}(b) with $x=1$.
-The aforementioned unusual behavior of the maximum likelihood estimator disappears because there's no compelling reason to single out the value that the estimator takes when all the other values, which are very close to $\Theta$ when the maximum likelihood estimator isn't, are similarly highly plausible.
+\begin{ex} Consider the example in \citet[][p.~240]{basu1975} involving an urn that contains 1000 balls: 20 are labeled with $\Theta$ and the remaining 980 are labeled with the values $a_1 \Theta,\ldots,a_{980} \Theta$, where the $a_j$'s are distinct known values in the interval $[9.9, 10.1]$.
+Let $X$ denote the value on a single randomly chosen ball from this urn.
+The likelihood is

+Basu designed this example to highlight some unusual behavior of the maximum likelihood estimator, in particular, that $\hat\theta_X=X$ is far from $\Theta$ with $\prob_\Theta$-probability 0.98.
+From here it's not difficult to show that the IM's possibility contour is

+A plot of this is shown in Figure~\ref{fig:uniform2}(b) with $x=1$.
+The aforementioned unusual behavior of the maximum likelihood estimator is not an issue here because there's no compelling reason to single out $\hat\theta_x$ when all the other values---which are very close to $\Theta$ when $\hat\theta_x$ isn't---are similarly highly plausible. \end{ex}